 The Show some Betiquette campaign was designed to demonstrate responsible gambling to young males aged 18-35, considered at risk of developing a gambling problem, in the context of online sports betting.

-The campaign ran from 7 September to 30 November 2017 to coincide with significant sporting events including the NRL and AFL Finals and the Spring Racing Carnival.
+The campaign first ran from 7 September to 30 November 2017 to coincide with significant sporting events including the NRL and AFL Finals and the Spring Racing Carnival.
+The campaign ran again in September 2018.

 The campaign enabled people to create e-cards and email them to friends and family to start a conversation about their own gambling or raise a concern about the gambling of a person close to them.